mmaz/racecar_fall19/docs/index.md

 A good first task is to train the RACECAR to drive around some tables in a circle, before tackling a more complex course layout such as Stata basement.
 You can also define some more intermediate-difficulty courses (figure-eights, snake patterns, etc) to gain intuition on what types of training and validation methods are most effective.

-Here is an example of training data collected around some tables in a classroom:
+For example, here is a third-person view of a car autonomously driving around several tables in a classroom using a trained PilotNet model:

 ![](img/carpath.png){: style="width:50%;" }

 <!-- <iframe width="560" height="315" src="https://www.youtube.com/embed/dvyEbNUAKSE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe> -->

-And here is a third-person view of a car autonomously driving around the same path using a trained PilotNet model:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/BnLihmE9o0k" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>